Updated: July 24, 2015

 This page has links to tutorials and other content to help you learn about, create, and maintain a virtual machine in Azure.
 The Azure Virtual Machines service provides on-demand, scalable computing resources.
 A virtual machine is a software version of a computer that you configure and maintain according to your needs.
 An Azure virtual machine gives you the flexibility of virtualization without the expense of buying and maintaining the hardware to host it.

 The Azure Virtual Machines service is one of several types of on-demand, scalable computing services available through Azure.
-For example, there are several ways you can host a web site in Azure.
-For details, see Azure Websites, Cloud Services, and Virtual Machines comparison.
+For a comparison, see Compute Hosting Options Provided by Azure.

-A collection of content organized for developer and enterprise audiences is available in the Documentation section on Azure web site.
+A collection of virtual machine content is available in the Documentation section on the Azure web site.

 For server operating systems, roles and workloads that are supported or endorsed for use with Azure VMs, see the following: